แก้ไข

 Important

 The procedure in this tutorial uses Azure Firewall Manager to create a new Azure Virtual WAN secured hub.
 You can use Firewall Manager to upgrade an existing hub, but you can't configure Azure Availability Zones for Azure Firewall.
-It is also possible to convert an existing hub to a secured hub using the Azure portal, as described in Configure Azure Firewall in a Virtual WAN hub.
+It's also possible to convert an existing hub to a secured hub using the Azure portal, as described in Configure Azure Firewall in a Virtual WAN hub.
 But like Azure Firewall Manager, you can't configure Availability Zones.
-To upgrade an existing hub and specify Availability Zones for Azure Firewall (recommended) you must follow the upgrade procedure in Tutorial: Secure your virtual hub using Azure PowerShell.
+To upgrade an existing hub and specify Availability Zones for Azure Firewall (recommended), you must follow the upgrade procedure in Tutorial: Secure your virtual hub using Azure PowerShell.

 Diagram showing the secure cloud network.